Parallel Randomized Tucker Decomposition Algorithms: Background

+\paragraph{Higher-Order SVD (HOSVD) and Sequentially Truncated HOSVD} Two algorithms that compute low-rank Tucker decompositions of tensors are the higher-order SVD (HOSVD) \cite{de2000multilinear} and sequentially truncated HOSVD (STHOSVD) \cite{vann2012new}.
+The HOSVD algorithm forms each factor matrix $\M{U}_j$ from the first $r_j$ left singular vectors of the mode unfolding $\Mz{X}{j}$, and once all the factor matrices are computed, computes the core tensor as $\T{G} = \T{X} \times_1 \M{U}_1^\top \times \dots \times_d \M{U}_d^\top$ (see \cref{alg:hosvd}).

-The STHOSVD algorithm is similar to HOSVD.
-Instead of handling all modes independently, it processes the modes in a predetermined sequence.
+The STHOSVD algorithm is similar to HOSVD, but instead of handling all modes independently, it processes the modes in a predetermined sequence.
 After the first factor matrix is computed from the first $r_j$ left singular vectors of $\Mz{X}{j}$, we truncate in that mode by computing a partially truncated core tensor via a TTM with the factor matrix, $\T{G} \times_j \M{U}_j^\top$.
-We then use the partially truncated core $\T{G}$ for the next mode instead of the full tensor $\T{X}$.
-These details are provided in \cref{alg:sthosvd}.
+We then use the partially truncated core $\T{G}$ for the next mode instead of the full tensor $\T{X}$, as shown in \cref{alg:sthosvd}.

-Note that processing the modes in different orders will result in different approximations, but all approximations have the same worst case error bound, see \cite{vann2012new}.
-For this paper, we will assume a processing order of $1$ to $d$ for notational simplicity.